 The future lawyer got a brilliant idea.
 He grabbed the family cat and shoved its face into the pie, smearing its whiskers with gooey filling and crumbs.
 His mother walked in, looked at the cat, and saw what she interpreted as guilt written all over its face.
 She immediately grabbed the cat and threw it out the back door into a stream that ran behind the house.

-I recently heard about a friend of a friend — what you call a
+I recently heard about a friend of a

 He finished the last brush stroke, stepped back to admire his work, and kicked the paint can over onto the priceless Oriental rug.
 What to do?

 At that moment, the client's yappy, snappy, obnoxious toy poodle, Fifi, trotted into the room.
 Thinking quickly, the decorator scooped her up and dropped her into the puddle of paint, at the same time exclaiming loudly, "Fifi!
 Bad Dog!
 What have you done?"

 A husband breaks a purple vase that belongs to his wife. she thinks the dog did it and she hates the dog.
 In her husband's absence she kills the dog and buries it in the back yard. the story ends with the husband confessing that in fact he and not the dog broke the vase, and the wife, who is contemplating the mound behind the rose bushes in the garden doesn't know what to say.